Print

 5. As we read through the book we should note who is speaking? (look at the pronouns).
 Is God speaking directly, or is the prophet speaking the word of the Lord, is the prophet replying to God, or are the people responding.
 Sometimes the prophet puts words into the mouths of the people.

 7. Then we should look carefully at what is being said.
-Note what the people had done wrong, and which groups of people are specifically addressed: priests, prophets, king, or the general population.
-Note what judgement is threatened, and what blessings are promised to the faithful remnant?
-Also note the main themes of the prophet, and any predictions about the Messiah?
+Note what the people had done wrong, and which groups of people are specifically addressed: priests, prophets, the king, or the general population.
+Note what judgement is threatened, and what blessings are promised to the faithful remnant.
+Also note the main themes of the prophet, and any predictions about the Messiah.

 8. For additional information, we can read about the relevant king or the prophet in a Bible Dictionary to find out more about the political and religious background.
 The introduction to a good commentary can also be a good source of information.